-Born in Australia, Glenn has been living in Japan since 1986 and has drawn a lot of inspiration from this nation’s culture.
+Born in Australia, Glenn has been living in Japan since 1986 and has drawn much inspiration from this nation’s culture.
 In 1992, when looking for a custom knife in Tokyo, he instead bought some tools and materials along with a book on knifemaking.
-Glenn started with making fixed blade knives, and by 1999 started creating Linerlock folders, which became his focus.
+Glenn started by making fixed-blade knives, and by 1999 started creating Linerlock folders, which became his focus.
 His background in jewelry resulted in him adding lavish embellishments to his knives.
-Glenn uses rare materials, such as mammoth ivory, mother-of-pearl, gold and precious stones for his unique knives.
+Glenn uses rare materials, such as mammoth ivory, mother-of-pearl, gold, and precious stones for his unique knives.

 When studying industrial design at the Tama Art University, Harumi developed a fascination for knives.
 Her final design project for college was a set of custom kitchen knives.
 At the age of 21, Harumi was already a designer and maker of knives, with a high esteem for her skillfully hand-made products.
 She designed both fixed blades and folding knives, all of which were unique and one-of-a-kind.
 After qualifying for membership in the Knifemakers Guild, Harumi exhibited her knives at various shows and earned significant awards testifying to her skills.